anhinga/2020-notes/programming-overview/README.md

     V-values, so that the overall space is either V tensor product by V or V tensor product by sum of V and R).
 There is some interesting fairly open-ended math here.

-## Overview of DMM-related examples in code
+## Overview of DMM-related programming examples in code

 https://github.com/anhinga/2020-notes/blob/master/programming-overview/overview-of-examples-in-code.md